Skip Ribbon Commands

 Safety Training

-To ensure proper implementation of an IIPP, the location shall conduct and document periodic training for staff.
+To ensure proper implementation of an IIPP and WVPP, the location shall conduct and document periodic training for staff.
 The person in charge, the plan administrator, and where applicable, the safety team, shall:

 • Arrange for all staff to receive general safety trainings in the location's Emergency Plan, fire prevention, and fire extinguisher use (contact the local fire department for training)

-• Certify annually that such training was completed and logged by using the Employee Training Verification Form; keep the forms according to the IIPP record-keeping requirements
+• Certify annually that such training was completed and logged by using the Employee Training Verification Form; keep the training verification forms for a minimum of one (1) year

 • Schedule periodic safety meetings; the plan administrator or safety team members should use safety as the topic of the meeting and require staff to sign an attendance sheet